vim-advent-calendar/ideas/tejr-from-vimrc-to-vim.md

 loaded at all, and use [`:finish`][fn] if it shouldn’t.

-For Vim plugin distributions, this is the basis of a lot of guards that check for the `'compatible'` option, or a minimum version of Vim, or the availability of a feature, or whether the plugin has already been loaded:
+For Vim plugin distributions, this is the basis of a lot of guards that check for the [`'compatible'`][co] option, or a minimum version of Vim, or the availability of a feature, or whether the plugin has already been loaded:

     if &compatible
           \ || v:version < 700